SaverioFrancesco/quipks/README.md

  Quipks put a comment into model.pm file a labeling of the states to discriminate the various states according whit the model described into model.dot

-For istance s=9 is not in general a terminating state.
+For instance s=9 is not in general a terminating state.

 ### Graphviz